Fort-Dauphin (Madagascar): Religion

-Fort Dauphin was the headquarters of American Lutheran missionaries American Lutheran Church who worked in southern Madagascar (see Malagasy Lutheran Church) starting in 1888 for almost 100 years.
+Fort Dauphin was the headquarters of American Lutheran missionaries American Lutheran Church who worked in southern Madagascar starting in 1888 for almost 100 years.

-The Lutheran missionaries also traded land above the original Fort Dauphin harbor for what was then a sand dune.
+The Lutheran missionaries also traded land above the original Fort Dauphin harbour for what was then a sand dune.
 There is also a section of the town's cemetery where quite a few American Lutheran missionaries and several others are buried.